 Saturday and Sunday – Events start at 11am until 2am approx

-Free parking is available on Beverley Westwood – just across the road – for everyone visiting the festival.
+Free parking is available on Beverley Westwood to everyone visiting the festival.
 Traffic stewards will direct you on arrival.
 Please note that there is to be no overnight parking.

-Campers arriving in vehicles – please ensure you read the information on your e-vouchers and the camping section of the website before your arrival for details of checking in and your parking information.
+Campers arriving in vehicles – please ensure you read the camping section of the website before your arrival.

-Photographs taken in any area of the festival site by our Official Photographers may be used in future marketing material.
+Photographs taken in any area of the festival site by our photographers may be used in future marketing material.